-Join Diana Weynand for an in-depth discussion in this video Audio finishing touches, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Audio finishing touches, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Just as you used video frames to build…a multi-frame effect and combined story clips…to create a composite image,…you can also take a moment before finishing…your project to improve the audio in your story.…Let's take a look at how.…In the project library open…the "Final Audio Touches" project.…In this project there are just a few clips.…You might recognize the clips of Paul at the end.…Oh yeah, they're back.…We're going to have some fun with those,…but let's start at the beginning of the project…and take a look and listen to the clip that we've…used before in the project and in the story.…